-QCA is a theory driven approach, in that the choice of conditions being examined needs to be driven by a prior theory about what matters.
-The list of conditions may also be revised in the light of the results of the QCA analysis, if some configurations are still shown as being associated with a mixture of outcomes.
+QCA is a theory-driven approach, in that the choice of conditions being examined needs to be driven by a prior theory about what matters.
+The list of conditions may also be revised in the light of the results of the QCA analysis if some configurations are still shown as being associated with a mixture of outcomes.
 The coding of the presence/absence of a condition also requires an explicit view of that condition and when and where it can be considered present.
 Dichotomisation of quantitative measures about the incidence of a condition also needs to be carried out with an explicit rationale, and not on an arbitrary basis.

 Although QCA was originally developed by Charles Ragin some decades ago it is only in the last decade that its use has become more common amongst evaluators.
 Articles on its use have appeared in Evaluation and the American Journal of Evaluation.
-There is now a website dedicated to hosting resources on its use: Compass

 For a worked example, see Charles Ragin’s What is Qualitative Comparative Analysis (QCA)?, slides 6 to 15 on The bare-bones basics of crisp-set QCA.

 [A crude summary of the example is presented here]